-"I didn't know where to go for help finding a job or how and where to apply."
 "There is no help and support from ODSP to find a job.
 I have a limited skill set which makes it hard for me to find a suitable workplace.
 I would need help with preparing my résumé, connect with employers and assist during the initial period of employment due to my disability.
-Since I can only work parttime with limited hours, I would really need someone to help me finding a suitable employment with trainings on site and to accommodate my disability.
+Since I can only work part-time with limited hours, I would really need someone to help me finding a suitable employment with trainings on site and to accommodate my disability.